mbreese/mbreese.github.io/docs/2025/mcpfurl.md

 ## Security

 To make the MCP HTTP-streaming server a bit more secure, I added a simple bearer-token authentication mechanism.
 At the moment there's a single optional `MCPFURL_MASTERKEY`.
 If that variable is set and the incoming request includes the same value in the `Authorization` header, the request is allowed.
-In practice, I'm currently running without `MCPFURL_MASTERKEY` behind a LiteLLM proxy, which handles authorization for me.
+In practice, I'm currently running without `MCPFURL_MASTERKEY` behind an [LiteLLM](https://www.litellm.ai/) proxy, which handles authorization for me.

 I'm planning to add support for additional delegate client keys in the future.